SignalK/signalk-derived-data/README.md

  * Magnetic Wind Direction (based on AWA and headingMagnetic)
  * Magnetic Wind Direction (based on wind.directionTrue and magneticVarition)
  * Wind Shift (experimental)
+ * Outside Heat Index (based on temperature and humidity)

 To add new calculations, just create a new file under the `./calcs` directory.